What is First Degree Murder in Florida?

 What are the penalties for First Degree Murder in Florida?

-If you are convicted for First Degree Murder in Florida, you will be sentenced to death or to life in prison.
+If you are convicted of First Degree Murder in Florida, you will be sentenced to death or to life in prison.

 The State can waive the death penalty as a sentencing option.
 If the State waives the death penalty as a sentencing option, then it’s mandatory life in prison.
 If the State doesn’t waive the death penalty, then there is a separate hearing and sentencing to determine whether the death penalty shall be imposed.